bhadrik/BinarySort/README.md

 5. It will use Data.txt file as an input to the algorithm and sort thos data and will generate "Sorted Data.txt" file which is sorted output.

 # Working of an algorithm
-* This algorithm is work on binery value of the numbers.
+* This algorithm is based on binary value of the numbers.

 ```
 8 - 1000